HackYourFutureBelgium/bf-java/README.md

 ### Week 10 Task

 Secure the REST API with Spring Security and JWT, then deploy it to a cloud platform like Heroku or AWS.

 ---

+For the project in the last two weeks, here's a suggestion that ties together everything the students have learned:

+---

+## Week 11 & 12: Final Project – Building a RESTful Web Service with User Authentication

+### Project Overview

+Students will develop a full-featured **Book Management System** that allows users to manage a library of books.
+The system will include user authentication, CRUD operations for managing books, and interaction with a database using Spring Data JPA.
+They will also secure the API using **Spring Security** and **JWT**, and deploy the application on a cloud platform (e.g., Heroku or AWS).

+### Project Features

+1. **User Authentication**:
+   - Implement user registration and login using **Spring Security** and **JWT**.
+   - Secure the API endpoints to ensure only authenticated users can access them.

+2. **Book Management API**:
+   - Create CRUD endpoints for managing books (adding, updating, deleting, and fetching book details).
+   - Each book should have attributes like `title`, `author`, `isbn`, `publishedDate`, and `genre`.
+   - Implement **pagination** and **filtering** for book lists.

+3. **Database Integration**:
+   - Use **Spring Data JPA** to store user and book data in a database (e.g., PostgreSQL, MySQL).
+   - Establish relationships between users and the books they manage.

+4. **Validation**:
+   - Validate request bodies for creating or updating books (e.g., checking required fields, valid ISBN format).

+5. **Testing**:
+   - Write unit and integration tests using **JUnit** and **MockMvc** for the API endpoints.

+6. **Deployment**:
+   - Package and deploy the application to a cloud platform (e.g., **Heroku** or **AWS**).
+   - Configure environment variables and ensure the application runs in production mode.

+### Week 11: Building Core Features

+- Set up the Spring Boot project with required dependencies.
+- Implement user registration and login with Spring Security and JWT.
+- Build the book management API with CRUD functionality.
+- Connect the application to a database and use Spring Data JPA to manage entities.

+### Week 12: Testing, Security, and Deployment

+- Add request validation for book management endpoints.
+- Write unit and integration tests for the API.
+- Implement security using Spring Security and JWT.
+- Deploy the application to a cloud platform and ensure it's accessible online.

+---